 When Victoria Beckham took up with U.K. garage music in 2000 with the True Steppers and Dane Bowers collaboration “Out of Your Mind,” it became one of three Spice Girls related singles to suggest a bolder creative pivot point in their canon alongside the group’s single “Holler” and Melanie C’s “Never Be the Same Again.”
 Her eponymous record a year later was safer in its urban-pop execution, but showcased Victoria’s sleek vocal approach impeccably nevertheless.

-In all, the collection of 25 songs I’ve compiled below represents a compelling, aural and visual snapshot of the Spice Girls’ 20-year run of pop music.
+In all, the collection of 15 songs I’ve compiled below represents a compelling, aural and visual snapshot of the Spice Girls’ 22-year run of pop music.
+And it’s also likely what they will—or may—bring to life on stage next year.
 There is something to be discovered with the music of the Spice Girls, something more than mere hooks or nostalgic “bops” for ‘90s kids.
 This video playlist succinctly demonstrates why they’re one of the most indispensable girl groups of all time.
 Like Mrs. Horner said, “it’s a movement.”

 SPICE GIRLS | “Too Much” | From Spiceworld (1997)